Workforce Title

 MIG/TIG Welding (VTE748)

 This 40-hour intermediate course is for the welder with basic welding experience.
 You will train in welding safety, gas metal arc welding (GMAW-MIG), and gas tungsten arc welding (GTAW-TIG) processes.
 The course includes metal arc transfers of short-circuiting, globular, spray arc, and power mode.
 Also included is instruction in how various shielding gases affect gas metal arc and gas tungsten arc welding.
 Hands-on experience will be dedicated to welding on basic carbon steel using edge, corner, lap, and fillet welds in all positions.
 Welding is limited to regular thin, flat material and does not include thick plate, pipe, or other irregular shapes.
-In preparing for your welding course, protected gear is required.
-The Welding Starter Package must be purchased if you don't have necessary gear. [add] *Prior SMAW & SMAW Certificate course experience required by instructor.
+In preparing for your welding course, you must provide the following items: leather welding gloves, protective eyewear, welding helmet, and welding jacket.
+The Welding Starter Package must be purchased if you don’t have the necessary gear.

 Location: Western Maryland Works - LaVale, MD